embench/embench-iot/doc/README.md

   instead of the reference data in `baseline-data/size.json`.
 - `--dummy-benchmark`: The directory which contains an empty benchmark used for library and startup routine size adjustments of other benchmarks.
+- `--file-extension`: An optional extension appended to benchmark names when building file-system paths to benchmark binaries.
+For example, specifying `.exe` would change paths of the form `bd/src/benchmark/benchmark` to `bd/src/benchmark/benchmark.exe`.
+Might be required on non-unix systems.
 - `--help`: Provide help on the arguments.

 Before calculating relative or absolute benchmark sizes, the size of `dummy-benchmark`